confluentinc/getting-started-guides/c/README.md

 ---
 seo:
-  title: Getting Started with Apache Kafka and C
+  title: Getting Started with Apache Kafka and C/C++
-  description: Getting Started with Apache Kafka and C
+  description: Getting Started with Apache Kafka and C/C++
 hero:
-  title: Getting Started with Apache Kafka and C
+  title: Getting Started with Apache Kafka and C/C++
   description: Step-by-step guide to building a C client application for Kafka
 ---

-# Getting Started with Apache Kafka and C
+# Getting Started with Apache Kafka and C/C++

 ## Introduction